HUBO: Albert Hubo

+It was developed by Joon-Ho Oh of KAIST in conjunction with Hanson Robotics, who developed the head.
+Albert HUBO served as the ambassador of "DYNAMIC KOREA", an initiative by the government of South Korea to rebrand and promote its technology internationally.
+Albert HUBO is capable of making many facial expressions and interacting with people.

+Albert HUBO is 1.37 m tall and weighs 57 kg.
+Its walking speed is 1.25 km per hour, walking cycle is 0.95 seconds per step, and stride is 32 cm per step.
+Albert HUBO runs on Windows XP and RTX.

 Jaemi HUBO / HUBO 2

 Jaemi HUBO was developed from 2008 to 2009.
 The complete humanoid robot was given a slimmer design with an aluminum endoskeleton and a polycarbonate frame, resulting in a slightly taller height but a 20% lighter weight than its predecessors.
 Its movements were more realistic since the arms made quicker and more natural motions, and the legs could stretch to imitate human walking, which also consumes less energy than the traditional humanoid walking based on the Zero Moment Point trajectory.
 Its walking speed was improved to 1.5 km/h, and it also acquired the ability to run at 3.0 km/h (which is still much slower than the new ASIMO's 9 km/h by comparison).

 Specifications

 DARPA Robotics Challenge

 A HUBO entered by TEAM KAIST was the winner of the DARPA Robotics Challenge finals on June 6, 2015.
 The machine, called DRC-Hubo, is an adaptable multifunctional device with the ability to transform from a walking robot to rolling on four wheels by bending and using wheels incorporated into its knees.
 One of the tasks was to climb stairs, which the DRC-Hubo was able to do by transforming into its walking posture.